fsharp/fslang-design/RFCs/FS-1094-immarray.md

 - Don't do this and maintain status quo

-- Make a separate package `FSharp.Collections.Block.dll`
+- Make a separate package `FSharp.Collections.Immutable.dll`

 - Use a different name